 Part-time and seasonal opportunities often available

-You have greater chances of finding work as a hotel/motel manager if you are prepared to take on short-term positions and move around to find work.
+You have a greater chance of finding a job as a hotel/motel manager if you are prepared to take on short-term positions and move around to find work.

-Chances of getting work could be higher at certain times of the year, in particular locations.
-For example, opportunities in Queenstown and Wanaka may decrease over summer, but increase in winter because of the ski season.
+Chances of getting work could be higher at certain times of the year and in particular locations.
+For example, opportunities in Coromandel may increase over summer due to the higher visitor numbers.